shayne007/ai-agent-mcp-servers/README.md

 # ai-agent-mcp-servers
 This project provide mcp servers to fintech backend services to support data analysis.
+The stock market data can be fetched from https://akshare.akfamily.xyz/data/stock/stock.html

 # How to run
 ```bash